What should I expect when I first contact the centre?

 Some people who contact us wish simply to talk on the phone with a staff member about their experience.
 Others who contact us wish to know more about services such as Court and Garda Accompaniment services.
 For some, they may have been recently raped/assaulted and want some advice on getting a forensic examination.

-For others, they may like to attend our centre for counselling - if you wish to attend for counselling, then we will take your contact details and arrange an assessment with Vivienne in our office. ringing as they are a supporter or professional.
+For others, they may like to attend our centre for counselling - if you wish to attend for counselling, then we will take your contact details and arrange an assessment to be carried out

 Click here for more details on services open to you - click here